gardenlinux/gardenlinux/docs/how-to/choosing-flavors.md

 For the full list of platform targets and their YAML schema, see [Flavors Reference](/reference/flavors).

-## Step 3: Select additional Features
+## Step 3: Select additional features

 You can extend the use case and platform specific features with additional features.
 The most common features are listed below.